jpvincent/LazyLoadLight/README.md

 Future :
 --------
-* be extendable : add place for hooks
+* be extendable : add plugins support
-* allow to lazy load the lazyLoadLight plugins
+* allow to lazy load the future lazyLoadLight plugins
-* write a plugin for grouping the calls
+* write a first plugin for grouping the calls

 Supported Browsers
 ------------------

 * Firefox 2+
 * Google Chrome
-* Internet Explorer 6+
+* Internet Explorer 6 to 10
 * Opera 9+
 * Safari 3+
 * Mobile Safari